Jess Oliver

-Jess Oliver (born Oliver Jespersen) (January 20, 1926 - June 30, 2011) was a musician, an inventor, electrician and Amplifier repairman best known as the Vice-President of Ampeg and patent holder for many of Ampeg's most successful products, most notably the Portaflex B-15.
+Jess Oliver (born Oliver Jespersen) (January 20, 1926 – June 30, 2011) was a musician, an inventor, electrician and amplifier repairman best known as the vice-president of Ampeg and patent holder for many of Ampeg's most successful products, most notably the Portaflex B-15.

-Early Years
+Early years

 Oliver grew up with an interest in music and electronics, assembling crystal radio sets and playing guitar and bass in high school bands.
 In 1944, at the age of 18, he was drafted into the United States Army and assigned to an infantry radio unit, but a case of pneumonia rendered him medically unfit for combat, and he was re-assigned to play upright bass in the Army Band.
 After the war, Oliver took advantage of the G.I.
 Bill to study electronics while continuing to work as a professional musician in Queens.

 Ampeg

 Oliver visited The Ampeg Bassamp Company to buy one of Everett Hull's amplified pegs for his bass and impressed Hull so much that Hull offered him a job, but it wasn't until the summer of 1956 that Oliver left his work as an electrician to work full-time for Ampeg.
 Oliver's new employer paid for him to attend night classes at the RCA Institute, where he studied amplifier design and technology, and he applied that knowledge to developing new Ampeg products and improving the efficiencies of its manufacturing production lines.
-When Ampeg incorporated in 1959, Jess Oliver was designated Vice President.
+When Ampeg incorporated in 1959, Oliver was designated vice president.

 In 1960, Oliver invented and patented the B-15, a bass combo amp with closed-back reflex cabinet, double-baffle porting system, and an innovative flip-top function.
 The B-15 was the first in Ampeg's Portaflex series, and after becoming the preferred studio amp of session musicians like James Jamerson and Chuck Rainey, went on to become the most-recorded bass amplifier in history.
 By 1963, the Portaflex series business had grown to 44% of Ampeg's amplifier sales.

 In 1961, with the introduction of the Ampeg Reverbrocket, Oliver was the first to integrate Laurens Hammond's new spring reverb into a guitar combo amplifier.